Donders-Institute/rdm-wiki/docs/8_analysis/8_3/index.rst

    Exercise 10: Restoring Lost Data with Stager <8_3_1.rst>
    Exercise 11: Analyzing Data Using RStudio on the HPC Cluster <8_3_2.rst>
-   Exercise 12: Moving graphs from my project's Data Sharing Collection to my local PC <8_3_3.rst>
+   Exercise 12: Moving graphs from my project's Data Sharing Collection to my local PC with Cyberduck <8_3_3.rst>